alexmalyutindev/urp-height-fog/REPORT.md

 ## Executive Summary

-Implemented a mobile-optimized URP RenderFeature for combined height and distance fog with minimal performance overhead.
+This project implements a mobile-optimized URP RenderFeature that combines height-based+distance fog into a single, efficient full-screen pass with minimal GPU overhead.
-The solution uses a single full-screen pass with adaptive blending strategies based on GPU architecture.

 **Unity Version:** 6.0.59f1 (upgraded from 6.0.56f1 due to security vulnerabilities)<br>
 **URP Version:** 17.0.4<br>